worldmaking/tod_spiral_tmac/components.md

 - The Kinect processing kills the GL rendering frame rate.
-- Try separating them to different processes, and sharing data via mmapfile?
+- Could try separating them to different processes, and sharing data via mmapfile?
 Does that still kill frame rate?
+- but also it looks like the drop was actually in the texture.loadData to display it, in which case maybe we *can* run the kinects in OF after all